 Internal links allow for crawling and indexing a website's content.
 They also help search engines distinguish the most important pages (relative to other pages), and their anchor text acts as a strong relevance signal.

-Touching on the internal linking subject during a Hangouts session, John Mueller claimed the following:
+internal linking subject during a Hangouts session, John Mueller claimed the following:

 "You mentioned internal linking, that's really important.
 The context we pick up from internal linking is really important to us… with that kind of the anchor text, that text around the links that you're giving to those blog posts within your content.
 That's really important to us."